 According to the results of a recent survey in the Journal of Allergy and Clinical Immunology, only 45 percent of Americans with moderate-to-severe asthma have their condition under control.

 "Understanding that your asthma can be controlled, and learning what triggers your asthma are key to a better life," said Amy Selly, nurse practitioner, Allina Health Faribault Clinic, who has a special interest in helping people with asthma.

 Part of her job is to help patients understand how to monitor their symptoms each and every day and to avoid triggers, or things that make their symptoms worse.
 If patients can recognize when their symptoms are worsening, they can take steps to avoid a full-blown asthma attack.
 And this, in turn, saves lives.

 Be prepared with a plan

-One tool that helps patients monitor symptoms is called the asthma action plan.
+One tool that helps patients monitor symptoms is called the asthma management plan.
 It's a set of written instructions that helps patients recognize worsening symptoms and know how to treat them.

 "We encourage every patient with asthma to create their own personal plan with their provider," said Selly.
 "And it should be reviewed and updated once a year."

 Research has linked the asthma action plan to a decrease in emergency department visits, fewer hospitalizations and improved lung function.